I remember when I was first diagnosed with ankle osteoarthritis at the age of 28.

 - The New Arthritis Cure: Eliminate Arthritis Pain Permanently

 - The Arthritis Cure: The Medical Miracle That Can Halt, Reverse, And May Even Cure Osteoarthritis

 - Arthritis Reversed

 Because I really didn’t understand how to treat osteoarthritis properly, I felt overwhelmed.
-But I was still optimistic that I could find a cure.
+But I was still optimistic that I could find a cure. for osteoarthritis.